faker-ruby/faker/CONTRIBUTING.md

 - Use well-crafted commit messages and Pull Requests descriptions, providing context if possible.

 - Squash "WIP" commits and remove merge commits by rebasing your branch against main.
 We try to keep our commit history as clean as possible.
-- To prevent pushing with test failures or rubocop offenses, see [Setup a custom pre-push git hook](#setup-a-custom-pre-push-git-hook).
+- To prevent pushing with test failures or Rubocop offenses, see [Setup a custom pre-push git hook](#setup-a-custom-pre-push-git-hook).

 ## A word on the changelog